yiisoft/validator/docs/guide/built-in-rules-required.md

 It's also possible to set it globally for all rules of this type at the handler level via `RequiredHandler::$defaultEmptyCriteria`.

-## Using with other rules
+## Use with other rules

-`Required` is rarely used on its own.
-When combining with other rules, make sure it's placed first:
+`Required` is rarely used by itself.
+When combining it with other rules, make sure it's placed first:

 ```php
 use Yiisoft\Validator\Rule\HasLength;